indexdata/yaz4j/README.md

 be deployed to the servlet container common classloader, similarly to JDBC drivers.

-For convenience, `yaz4j-tomcat6` RPM is provided in the ID's YUM repo which will set up the default CentOS-provided Tomcat 6 with yaz4j automatically:
+For convenience, `yaz4j-tomcat6` RPM is provided in the Index Data YUM repo, which will set up the default CentOS-provided Tomcat 6 with yaz4j automatically:

     sudo yum install yaz4j-tomcat6